MSchroeder-Zoo/Data-Platform-Internship-Codespace-Proto/README.md

 # Data-Platform-Internship-Codespace-Proto
-Prototype Codespace for future data interns at the stl zoo.
+Prototype Codespace for future DevOps at the stl zoo.